Unboxed-Software/solana-course/content/anchor-cpi.md

 # Demo

-Let’s practice the concepts we’ve gone over in this lesson by building on top of the Movie Review program from the previous lesson.
+Let’s practice the concepts we’ve gone over in this lesson by building on top of the Movie Review program from previous lessons.

 In this demo we’ll update the program to: